Fireball baryogenesis from early structure formation due to Yukawa forces

-We consider here a ``Type I" two Higgs doublet model~\cite{Bhattacharyya:2015nca}, in which all fermions are coupled to $H_2$.
+To avoid flavor changing neutral currents, we consider here a ``type I" two Higgs doublet model~\cite{Bhattacharyya:2015nca}, in which all fermions are coupled to $H_2$.
 Consequently, after spontaneous symmetry breaking the Yukawa terms acquire the phase $e^{i \theta_2}$.
-This can be removed via a rotation of either the left or right handed fermion, but because $\theta_2$ is time-dependent, the Lagrangian acquires a $\dot{\theta}_i J_B^0$ term (where $J_{B+L}^0$ is the baryon number density), from the fermion kinetic energy terms.
+This can be removed via a rotation of either the left- or right-handed fermion, but because $\theta_2$ is time dependent, the Lagrangian acquires a $\dot{\theta}_i J_B^0$ term (where $J_{B+L}^0$ is the baryon number density), from the fermion kinetic energy terms.
 This can be generalized to types II, X, and Y two Higgs doublet models.

 This term is analogous to ones that appear in spontaneous baryogenesis models and, in the presence of a baryon-number-violating process, an asymmetry is produced~\cite{Dine:1990fj,Cohen:1990it,Dolgov:1996qq,Dolgov:1997qr,Cornwall:2001hq,Kusenko:2014lra,Kusenko:2014uta,Yang:2015ida}.
-During the second order phase transition when $\theta_2$ evolves slowly, it may be possible to treat it as a background field, while plasma remains in approximate thermal equilibrium biased by an effective chemical potential~\cite{Dolgov:1997qr,Yang:2015ida}:
+During the second order phase transition when $\theta_2$ evolves slowly, it may be possible to treat it as a background field, while the plasma remains in approximate thermal equilibrium biased by an effective chemical potential~\cite{Dolgov:1997qr,Yang:2015ida}:

 where $dT \slash dt \approx -T \slash \tau_{\rm diss}$ measures the rate of change of temperature.
-In our case, the second-order phase transition takes place in an expanding fireball, in which the departure from thermal equilibrium~\cite{1967JETPL...5...24S} is much more dramatic than in the case of a cosmological phase transition ($\tau_{\rm dis}\ll H^{-1}$).
-We note that as shown in Fig.~\ref{fig:theta}, $d\theta \slash dT$ and thus the effective potential changes sign at temperatures around $125 \, \mathrm{GeV}$ and $200 \, \mathrm{GeV}$.
+In our case, the second-order phase transition takes place in an expanding fireball, in which the departure from thermal equilibrium~\cite{Sakharov:1967dj} is much more dramatic than in the case of a cosmological phase transition ($\tau_{\rm diss}\ll H^{-1}$).
+We note that as shown in Fig.~\ref{fig:theta}, $d\theta \slash dT$ and thus the effective potential changes sign at temperatures around $125$ and $200 \, \mathrm{GeV}$.
 The effective chemical potential leads to a baryon asymmetry only in the presence of baryon-number-violating processes; during the electroweak phase transition, sphalerons are such a process.
 The evolution of baryonic number density in these heated regions is described by